Learning Fitness Functions for Machine Programming: Experimental Results

 \section{Experimental Results}

-We implemented \scheme\ in C++ with a TensorFlow backend~\cite{Abadi:2015:tensorflow}.
-We also developed an interpreter for \scheme's DSL to evaluate the generated programs.
-We used 50,000 randomly generated unique example programs of length 4 to train the neural networks.
-We used 100 input-output examples for each program to generate the training data.
-For every approach, the same programs are used for training.
-Code and data can be found at \url{http://www.anonymous.com/anonymous}.
+We implemented \scheme\ in Python with a TensorFlow backend~\cite{Abadi:2015:tensorflow}.
+We developed an interpreter for \scheme's DSL to evaluate the generated programs.
+We used 4,200,000 randomly generated unique example programs of length 5 to train the neural networks.
+We used 5 input-output examples for each program to generate the training data.
+To allow our model to predict equally well across all possible CF/LCS values, we generate these programs such that each of the 0-5 possible CF/LCS values for 5 length programs are equally represented in the dataset.

-\scheme's training time ranges between 3 and 8 hours using an NVidia Tesla P100~\cite{Nvidiap100arch}.
-For our NN-FF, we chose an NN topology using three hidden layers with a softmax activation function in the output layer.
-Its input layer performs normalization to properly predict $f^{\mathit{CF}}$ and $f^{\mathit{LCS}}$.
-The hidden layers have 48, 24, and 12 neurons, respectively.
-These decisions were based on experimental evaluation of the NN-FF's accuracy.
-The model uses a softmax activation function in the output layer, because CF and LCS fitness scores are modeled as a classification problem.
-The normalization layer was chosen due to its ability to reduce the impact of absolute values of inputs.
-The function probability map was chosen because of its proposal in DeepCoder; as such, we used the same NN configuration to predict $f^{\mathit{FP}}$.
-We used fixed length inputs (padded, if necessary) for the neural networks.

 To test \scheme, we randomly generated a total of 100 programs for each program length from 5 to 10.
 For each program length, 50 of the generated programs produce a singleton integer as the output; the rest produce a list of integers.
 We therefore refer to the first 50 programs as {\em singleton programs} and the rest as {\em list programs}.
-We collected $m=5$ input-output examples for each testing program to populate $S^t$.
-We did not consider testing programs of length 1 to 3 because the search space is too small to warrant a sophisticated synthesis technique.
-When synthesizing a program using \scheme, we execute it $K = 50$ times and average the results to eliminate noise.
+We collected $m=5$ input-output examples for each testing program.
+When synthesizing a program using \scheme, we execute it $K = 10$ times and average the results to eliminate any noise.

-Our experiments aim to \emph{(i)} demonstrate \scheme's synthesis ability and compare its performance against two state-of-the-art approaches, DeepCoder and PCCoder, and to \emph{(ii)} characterize the effectiveness of different design choices used.